aperlini/data-structures/README.md

 # Data-structures
-Data structures implemented in different C, JAVA, Python and JS for learning purposes
+Data structures implemented in C, JAVA, Python and JS for learning purposes

 ## Todo list